 The Lighting Committee serves as advisors to the Board.
 The Lighting Committee chair will work closely with the Board member appointed as the committee’s liaison.
 The committee will make written recommendations to the Board concerning changes to the community’s relationship with its contracted service providers.
 The chair of the Lighting Committee and its board liaison will work with the property manager and the Board of Directors as needed.

 Lighting Committee members shall be identified, recruited and selected by the Board or the chair.
 The Lighting Committee shall have no fewer than three members, but ideally five.
 Members will represent all areas of Rosedale: Links, Legacy and Highlands.
-The Committee chair will be appointed by the Board.
+Currently, the Chairman of the Lighting Committee is Jim Lamy (Lighting@RosedaleMHOA.com).